ongzhixian/mini-blaze/_docs/01-overview.md

 # Overview

-Trying Blazor app as alternative to Angular.
+Trying Blazor app as alternative to Angular with focus on PWA (progressive web app) and SPA (single page (package) app).